jeremyckahn/rekapi/ext/canvas/README.md

 Kapi.CanvasActor.prototype.moveToLayer (layer)
 ````

-Move this `Actor` to a different layer in the `Kapi` instance that it belongs
+Move this `CanvasActor` to a different layer in the `Kapi` instance that it belongs
 to.
 This returns `undefined` if the operation was unsuccessful